tomgrv/synology-package-builder/README.md

 # < Caution >

-Changepanelsize user must be granted the authority to process with sudoers.
+Changepanelsize synology user must be granted the authority to process with sudoers.

 Check if the file already exists with the command below, and if not,